 In Smith v Royal Bank of Scotland Plc [2024] AC 955; [2023] 3 WLR 551 ('Smith') on 4.10.23, Lord Leggart (within whom Lord Briggs, Lord Hamblen, Lord Kitchin JJSC agreed; Lord Hodge DPSC giving a concurring judgment) set out the law of unfair relationships under sections 140A to 140C of the Consumer Credit Act 1974, under the heading 'Legislation'.
 In Smith, there were two appeals before the Supreme Court.
 Each involved a former credit card holder ('Claimant') bringing a small claim against the Royal Bank of Scotland ('Bank').
-Each Claimant had been sold payment protection insurance (PPI) policy by the Bank, without the Bank disclosing it was receiving a very large commission.
+Each Claimant had been sold a payment protection insurance (PPI) policy by the Bank, without the Bank disclosing it was receiving a very large commission.
 'In each case the claim was brought over ten years after the PPI policy was terminated and the last payment relating to it was made, but less than six years after the claimant's credit card agreement with the bank had ended.' (paragraph 1).

 Under the subheading 'The key provisions', Lord Leggart in Smith said, at paragraphs 12 to 13: